jenn-caracol/jenn-caracol/README.md

 I am a recent graduate of the SANS Immersion Academy through scholarship, GIAC GCIH & GSEC certified, and motivated to finish a bachelor's in Cybersecurity through WGU.
 I love technology, I love to tinker, and I love a challenge.

 ## Objective
-My journey personally and professionally has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey personally and professionally has led me to develop a passion for cybersecurity, and I am now eager to transition into this field.
+I hope you consider me. 😎
 <!--
 ## Skills -->
 <!--[Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]-->